Disability Services Overview for Faculty

 What services will you provide to my students who have disabilities?

-Accommodative testing is one of the main services DSO provides.
+Accommodative testing is one of the main services the office provides.
 (See additional information below) We also assist with note-taker services and provide a wide range of support, information, advisement, and advocacy services.

 Why do students need note-takers, and what are my responsibilities?